bcgov/bcparks.ca/src/cms/README.md

 1. Navigate to the bcparks.ca/src/cms directory.

-2. Run the postgres instance `docker run --name postgres-docker -e POSTGRES_PASSWORD=postgres -p 5432:5432 -e=POSTGRES_DB=cms -d postgres`
+2. Run the opensearch and postgres instances `docker-compose up -d`

 3. Copy the .env.example file to .env (`cp .env.example .env`).